score-json/json/TSF/trustable/no-parsing-faults/NPF-04.4.md

     Erikhu1: 1.0
 ---

-The service parses the literal name null.
+The service provided by nlohmann/json parses the literal name null.